 The Advocacy of Lifestyle Upgrade 101

-For something that is so ubiquitous, why aren’t we properly primed to manage it at an earlier age?
+For something that is so ubiquitous as money, why aren’t we properly primed to manage it at an earlier age?

 We have asked ourselves the same question and this had led us to being advocates of financial literacy.
-We are doing this in the best way we know how– teaching and empowering people.
+Are we doing this in the best way we know how?– teaching and empowering people.

 In 2013, we launched our first book “I Wish They Taught Money in School” that made it to National Bookstore’s Top Best Sellers list for five consecutive months.

-Once again, we will share personal stories and our own money blueprint wishing to once again inspire you, our readers, to learn more about money and up the notch of your financial literacy.
+Once again, written in two perspectives, we share personal stories and our own money blueprint wishing to inspire our readers to learn more about money and up the notch of their financial literacy. – a lifestyle upgrade advocacy.